UPDATE: Our Campaign was successful and all of Gulf World’s dolphins were relocated by authorities!

 Gulf World

 In October 2024 dolphins Gus, Turk and Nate died in a week, likely due to inadequate precautions during construction of a nearby Top Golf location.
 A month later, the filtration system for the dolphins broke.
-On March 1, 2025 a fourth dolphin, Jett, died during a show when he was performing a jump and landed in the shallow part of the tank, breaking his neck.
-And that’s just a fraction of what’s going on behind the closed doors.
+On March 1, 2025 a fourth dolphin, Jett, died during a show when he was performing a jump and landed in the shallow part of the tank, fracturing his skull.

 In March 2025, TideBreakers visited the park—and what we were shocked by the conditions were even worse in person.
 Inside the facility, we gathered extensive evidence, which became the foundation of our campaign just days later.
-The footage went viral, and within weeks, Gulf World was raided by local, state and federal authorities.
-Investigations are ongoing.
+The footage of dolphins swimming in filthy, green, algae-choked water went viral, and within weeks, Gulf World was raided by local, state and federal authorities.

 Timeline